 Possibly the most recognisable American car ever, the Ford Mustang is credited with the creation of the 'pony car' class.
 A coupe-style car with a long bonnet and cut-off rear, the first-generation Mustang was one of Ford's most successful models ever.
 It's the original first-generation version that started production in 1965 that's the most iconic of all.

 The Mustang range started out with a relatively small straight-six engine, but it's the larger V8 that most will associate with the car.
-The unit produced between 200bhp and 375bhp, with the Boss 302 version getting the most powerful version.
-Hard-top and convertible versions were offered, but it's probably the Fastback version that's best remembered, featuring heavily in the classic film Bullitt.
+The unit produced between 200bhp and 375bhp, with the Boss 302 model getting the most powerful motor.
+Hard-top and convertible bodystyles were offered, but it's probably the sleek Fastback version that's best remembered, having featured heavily in the classic film Bullitt.

 - 3Chevrolet CorvetteChevrolet Corvette